LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/routing-logic-overview.md

 ## Routing to a fallback skill

-By default, when no agents are connected to LiveEngage to accept an incoming conversation, or agents are in an "away" state, the conversation will wait in the queue for the assigned skilled until an agent becomes available.
+By default, when no agents are connected to Agent Workspace to accept an incoming conversation, or agents are in an "away" state, the conversation will wait in the queue for the assigned skilled until an agent becomes available.

 To help avoid this situation, it is possible to configure a fallback skill.
 This enables incoming conversations to be deferred to a second ‘fallback’ skill when there are no online agents with the conversation’s assigned skill.